16 reasons to publish your apps and games with the Android App Bundle

 You can build a signed universal APK locally from your app bundle in Android Studio or using bundletool and share it on non-Play Store distribution channels to ensure that the install will succeed on any Android device configuration.
 Note that P2P sharing apps like Files Go by Google, ShareIt, and Xender support sharing apps published from app bundles.
 We’re working with other distributors on handling app bundle apps properly.

-Do I have to opt in to app signing by Google Play?
+Do I have to opt in to Play App Signing?

 Yes.
 App bundles are a publishing format that Google Play processes in order to generate what’s actually delivered to a device.
 Like some other major app stores, Google Play holds the signing keys to sign the artifacts generated for distribution.
 Google stores app signing keys in the same highly secure servers used to protect Google’s own keys.
 All of this saves you time and unlocks the benefits of app bundles — you simply upload one app bundle artifact to Play and the rest happens automatically.

-How do I modularize my app and use custom delivery options?
+How do I modularize my app and use Play Feature Delivery?

-Learn more about modularizing your app in our dynamic delivery documentation, which includes code labs and samples.
-You can choose to deliver modules at install time and uninstall them when they’re not needed, or you can deliver features at install time based on conditions such as device features, the user’s country, or SDK version.
-You can also deliver features on-demand and install them when they’re needed or running in the background.
-On-demand features can be part of a long term strategy to prevent your app size increasing as you add new features.
+Learn more about modularizing your app in the Play Feature Delivery documentation, which includes code labs and samples.
+You can choose to deliver feature modules at install time and uninstall them when they’re not needed, or you can deliver feature modules at install time based on conditions such as device features, the user’s country, or SDK version.
+You can also deliver feature modules on-demand and install them when they’re needed or running in the background.
+On-demand feature modules can be part of a long term strategy to prevent your app size increasing as you add new features.

 Visit g.co/AndroidAppBundle to get started today.